foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

         FB: DONE

-Upon reboot, if **CONFIG_IMX_HAB** is enabled in U-Boot, HABv4 will raise events to indicate that an **unsigned SPL image** has been executed.
-Those events can be inspected by running U-Boot's ``hab_status`` command.
+Upon reboot, if ``CONFIG_IMX_HAB`` is enabled in U-Boot, HABv4 will raise events indicating that an **unsigned SPL image** has been executed.
+Host events can be inspected by running U-Boot's ``hab_status`` command.

 .. important::

-    Once the security fuses have been programmed, modify all your UUU scripts to use only **signed SPL** images since some of those scripts might depend on the occurrence — or not — of HABv4 events.
+	 Once the security fuses have been programmed, modify all your UUU scripts to use only **signed SPL** images.
+	 Some of those scripts might depend on the occurrence of HABv4 events.
 	 This is already covered in our :ref:`ref-secure-machines` implementations.

-To secure the platform, there is an extra fuse that needs to be programmed: we will only take that step once we are sure that we can successfully sign and boot a signed SPL image with a matching set of keys (containing the same public key hashes as those stored in the SRK fuses).
+To secure the platform, there is an extra fuse that needs to be programmed.
+We will only take this step once we are sure that we can successfully sign and boot a signed SPL image with a matching set of keys (containing the same public key hashes as those stored in the SRK fuses).

 How to Sign an SPL Image
 ------------------------

 .. note::

-    For simplicity, we provide a ``readme.md`` file with straight forward instructions on how to sign the SPL and mfgtool/SDP SPL for each board in our :ref:`ref-secure-machines` implementations.
+	 We provide a ``readme.md`` file with straight forward instructions on signing the SPL and mfgtool/SDP SPL for each board in our :ref:`ref-secure-machines` implementations.
 	 This is part of the ``mfgtool-files`` artifact for the secure machines.

 To build a signed image, you need to create a Command Sequence File (CSF) describing all the commands that the ROM will execute during Secure Boot.
-These commands instruct HABv4 on which memory areas of the image to authenticate, which keys to install and use, what data to write to a register, and so on.
+These commands instruct HABv4 on which memory areas to authenticate, which keys to install and use, what data to write to a register, and so on.
 In addition, the necessary certificates and signatures involved in the verification of the image are attached to the CSF generated binary output.

 We keep a template at ``lmp-tools/security/imx_hab4/u-boot-spl-sign.csf-template``.

-This template is used by the ``lmp-tools/security/imx_hab4/sign-file.sh`` script which dynamically generates the authenticate data command "blocks" line(s) based on your binary.
+This template is used by ``lmp-tools/security/imx_hab4/sign-file.sh`` script which dynamically generates the authenticate data command "blocks" line(s) based on your binary.
 The command "blocks" line contains three values:

 * The first value is the address on the target where HAB expects the signed image data to begin.
 * The second value is the offset into the file where CST will begin signing.